 If you haven’t read Jia Tolentino’s debut collection of essays “Trick Mirror”, you’re walking around with fibreglass mesh-glasses that’s obstructing your reality and your own sense of self.

-One of the essays in her collection “Always be Optimising” unfurls the confronting truths about the female body as a moneitizable machineand how I was completely oblivious to my own complicity in the capitalist patriarchal systems of working towards ‘The perfect body’ by doing barre.
+One of the essays in her collection “Always be Optimising” unfurls the confronting truths about the female body as a moneitizable machine and how we are mostly oblivious to my our complicity in the capitalist patriarchal systems of working towards ‘The perfect body’ by exercising so much.

 After our class, we popped into a local high-end hipster brunch spot for some breakfast.
 While waiting in line (and yes, of course there was a line) my friend tugged at my sleeves and pointed out to a plate of food she was eyeing.
 The meal eater was a stylish woman sitting alone on a stool, reading a book.

 “Oh my god, that’s Jia Tolentino,” I said, in my usual abrasively loud tone.